-į Deleted: THE RIGHTS OF SHAREHOLDERS I. ENSURING THE BASIS FOR AN EFFECTIVE CORPORATE effi div e corporate governance framework should promote transparent and cient markets, be consistent with the rule of law and clearly articulate the ision of responsibilities among different supervisory, regulatory and forcement authorities.
-Deleted: ¶ А. The corporate governance framework should be developed with a view to its impact on overall economic performance, market integrity, the promotion of transparent and efficient markets and the incentives it creates for market participants.
-B. The legal and regulatory requirements that affect corporate governance practices in a jurisdiction should be consistent with the rule of law, transparent and enforceable.
-C. The division of responsibilities among different authorities in a jurisdiction should be clearly articulated and ensure that the public interest is served.
-D. Supervisory, regulatory and enforcement authorities should have the authority, integrity and resources to fulfil their duties in a professional and objective manner.
+I. ENSURING THE BASIS FOR AN EFFECTIVE CORPORATE GOVERNANCE FRAMEWORK

+The corporate governance framework should promote transparent and efficient markets, be consistent with the rule of law and clearly articulate the division of responsibilities among different supervisory, regulatory and enforcement authorities.

+- A. The corporate governance framework should be developed with a view to its impact on overall economic performance, market integrity and the incentives it creates for market participants and the promotion of transparent and efficient markets. - B. The legal and regulatory requirements that affect corporate governance practices in a jurisdiction should be consistent with the rule of law, transparent and enforceable. - C. The division of responsibilities among different authorities in a jurisdiction should be clearly articulated and ensure that the public interest is served. - D. Supervisory, regulatory and enforcement authorities should have the authority, integrity and resources to fulfil their duties in a professional and objective manner.
 Moreover, their rulings should be timely, transparent and fully explained.